Who We Train

 - build business constituency for good business.

-Moreover, consistent with our own values, and establishing a practice unique in the security training field, for every 12 individuals we train, we either provide or help secure funding to train at least one freelance journalist or human rights defender.
+Moreover, consistent with our own values, and establishing a practice unique in the security training field, we regularly either provide or help secure funding to train freelance journalists and human rights defenders.
+GJS is the only full-time, U.S.-based training provider approved by the London-based Rory Peck Trust and the Toronto-based Canadian Forum on Journalism and Trauma, each of which provide grants to freelance journalists for training.

 Since 2010, GJS founder and executive director Frank Smyth has also been advising pro bono Voices of Our Future, a new media, citizen journalism and empowerment training program of World Pulse –an action media network powered by women from 185 countries.